svaarala/duktape/doc/modules.rst

     throw new Error('cannot find module: ' + id);
   };

-If the search function returns without throwing an error, the exports value is registered to ``Duktape.modLoaded`` before evaluating module source code possibly returned by the search function.
-This is important so that circular requires are properly supported (the current barebones mechanism does not support circular references for C modules, though).
+The ``module`` value is registered to ``Duktape.modLoaded`` before the module search function is called (this was changed in Duktape 1.3), so that circular requires are properly supported for both Ecmascript and C modules.

 The user ``Duktape.modSearch()`` function encapsulates functionality such as module search paths and file I/O.  This is a nice division of labor as it